Ishita-Mishra02/chat_web_app/README.md

 => const url='mongodb+srv://<username>:'+process.env.MONGO_ATLAS_PW+'@<your-cluster-url>/test?retryWrites=true&w=majority'

 >Navigate folder 'server' and run the command 'npm install', this step will initiate installation of dependencies
->Navigate to folder 'front-end' and repeat the above steps to get all dependencies at client side
+>Navigate to folder 'front-end' and run 'npm install' to get all dependencies at client side
 >Go to folder 'server' at terminal and run the command 'npm start' to initiate server (port 5000)
 >Go to folder 'front-end' at another terminal and run the command 'npm start' (port 3000- client)